dividohq/finance-plugin-magento2/README.md

 Providing you have an API key inserted in your Setup (see above) the widget should now be displaying in the page you have edited/created.

-Please note that the Divido Widgets will stretch to 100% of the width of its container, so you may wish to enclose the widget within a
+Please note that the Widgets will stretch to 100% of the width of its container, so you may wish to enclose the widget within a
 `table column` or `div` if you would like to inhibit the width.